 Keep asking until they come up with the answer.

-When you start to delegate, it hurts for a while but it will work itself out.
+When one starts to delegate, it hurts for a while but will work itself out.

 Businesses have become more diversified.

 Businesses are more successful and profitable.

 Hire 4 sales interns for $10-15/hour – with the offer that after 3 months there will be full time jobs for those who prove they can sell.